fawazahmed0/quran-api/README.md

 ### Any Issues: [Raise here](https://github.com/fawazahmed0/quran-api/issues/new "Raise here")

 ### Donation:
 Even though I worked very hard on this project, I will not ask donation for myself.
-I will take the reward from God in this world and the next
+I will take the reward from God in this world and the next, may God accept my work.

 But what I ask you is to donate the authors and Islamic/dawah publishers who have worked so hard to make these translations, so that the word of God could spread around the world and people will know about the one who created them.
  Here is the [Editions](https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/editions.json "Editions") and [References](https://github.com/fawazahmed0/quran-api/blob/1/References.md "References") list, you might have to Google to get more details about them.